GhostTheBoo/Plandomizer/README.md

 Click default to return location to original reward.

 Choose which patch type to save too and click save.
+## Bonus

+-1 is a default value.
+If all values are left as default then the entire bonus level will give default rewards.
+If even 1 reward is changed, everything else will give nothing.

 # Warnings